-Type-III and type-IV failures arise due to growth-feedback-induced oscillations, while type-V and type-VI failures are caused by bistability or bifurcations, with fold bifurcations being the most common type.
-To provide a more detailed understanding of these different failure scenarios, we
+Type-III and type-IV failures arise due to growth-feedback-induced oscillations, while type-V and type-VI failures are caused by bistability or multistability.
+To provide a more detailed understanding of these different failure scenarios, we discuss the two mechanisms, respectively, in the sections of Growth-feedback-induced oscillations and Bistability or multistability.

+Figure 2.
 Systemic classification of circuit failure scenarios due to growth feedback.
-This study identifies six computationally detectable categories of failures based on the criterion of functional adaptation that the circuit violates as the effect of growth feedback becomes stronger. (a) Type-I and (b) type-II failures correspond to the cases where the precision criterion or sensitivity criterion is violated in a continuous fashion as the growth-feedback strength k_g increases, respectively. (c) Type-III and (d) type-V failures occur when the circuits lose adaptation due to growth-feedback-induced oscillation, either continuously or abruptly, as k_g increases, respectively.
-The abrupt changes in type-V are caused by bifurcations, mostly a saddle-node bifurcation of cycles or an infinite-period bifurcation.
-For instance, the case shown in (d) undergoes an infinite-period bifurcation. (e) Type-V and (f) type-VI failures are when the circuits lose adaptation due to an abrupt change in O_1 or O_2 as k_g increases, respectively, which are caused by bistability or bifurcations in the systems.
+This study identifies six computationally detectable categories of failures based on the criterion of functional adaptation that the circuit violates as the effect of growth feedback becomes stronger. (a) Type-I and (b) type-II failures correspond to the cases where the precision criterion or sensitivity criterion is violated in a continuous fashion as the growth-feedback strength $k_g$ increases, respectively. (c) Type-III and (d) type-IV failures occur when the circuits lose adaptation due to growth-feedback-induced oscillation, either continuously or abruptly, as $k_g$ increases, respectively.
+The abrupt changes in type-IV are caused by bifurcations, mostly a saddle-node bifurcation of cycles or an infinite-period bifurcation.
+For instance, the case shown in (d) undergoes an infinite-period bifurcation. (e) Type-V and (f) type-VI failures are when the circuits lose adaptation due to an abrupt change in $O_1$ or $O_2$ as $k_g$ increases, respectively, which are caused by bistability or multistability in the systems.
 Trials that are not categorized under these six classifications or fall into multiple categories constitute less than 0.4% of all cases (see text for more details and discussions about each failure class).
 The insets around the pie chart provide exemplary response curves of the circuits in each failure scenario.
-Each inset shows the concentration of the output node C versus time with two values of the growth-feedback strength k_g , one below and another above the failure threshold, for the specific failure scenario.
-In each case, the input is switched from state I_1 to state I_2 at the time indicated by the red vertical dashed line.
+Each inset shows the concentration of the output node C versus time with two values of the growth-feedback strength $k_g$ , one below and another above the failure threshold, for the specific failure scenario.
+In each case, the input is switched from state $I_1$ to $I_2$ at the time indicated by the red vertical dashed line.